Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 - Step 2: Allow the cat to lick the measuring cup.

 - Step 3: Place the cup into the sink.

 - Step 4: Do these same steps each time you make popcorn.

 It will not take long for the cat to associate the sound of the “kernels in the pot” with “measuring cup in the sink,” which leads to their reward (oil.)
 A cat can even associate the sound of the pot sliding across the stovetop with receiving their reward.

 Once this behavior is trained, all you have to do is slide the pot across the stovetop or shake the bag of popcorn kernels.
 Your cat will jump up onto the counter, searching for their reward, and now you can administer the medicine or flea treatment without a problem.

-Operant conditioning is useful in education and work environments, as well as for people wanting to form or change a habit, and, as you have already read, to train animals.
+Operant conditioning is useful in education and work environments, for people wanting to form or change a habit, and to train animals.
 Any environment where the desire is to modify or shape behavior is a good fit.

 Operant Conditioning in Therapy

 Kumar, Sinha, Dutta, and Lahiri (2019) used virtual reality (VR) and operant conditioning to help stroke patients use their paretic leg more often.